Pekka Buttler, April 2020

 When discussing adapting lenses, we’re actually discussing a very broad field.
-Furthermore, there is a lot of confusion, which is due to that the terms we’re using are both less than clear in their significance, while also not being well suitable.
+Furthermore, there is a lot of confusion, that is due to that the terms we’re using are both less than clear in their significance, while also not being well suitable.

 One often sees/hears discussions regarding the adapting of “vintage” or “classic” lenses, and I maintain that both these terms are problematic.
-For instance, “vintage” (outside of lenses) typically means something which is not current, while also not strictly speaking being “antique” – a sort of in-between state, but with the hidden value-judgement which implies that the item in question is not obsolete.
+For instance, “vintage” (outside of lenses) typically means something that is not current, while also not strictly speaking being “antique” – a sort of in-between state, but with the hidden value-judgement that implies that the item in question is not obsolete.
 Vintage clothing & apparel is a good example: A 1970’s Ralph Lauren bag might be “vintage”, whereas few 1970’s bags from Sears or C&A will ever reach vintage status.
-In normal use, ‘vintage’ refers to something which is outdated, but still worthwhile, or in the case of wine’s (where the term ‘vintage’ originates) it is important to note that only some wine’s age well whereas others spoil.
+In normal use, ‘vintage’ refers to something that is outdated, but still worthwhile, or in the case of wine’s (where the term ‘vintage’ originates) it is important to note that only some wine’s age well whereas others spoil.

 With “classic” the same implied value judgment is more obvious.
 For instance, most would agree the 1969 Ford Mustang is a classic, while few would think the same about the 1979 model (nor expect it ever to reach that exalted status).

 Likewise, the Ford Falcon (1959-1970), while certainly not devoid of love, will also never be expected have a similar rank of “classic” as its contemporary Mustangs.